ElektraInitiative/libelektra/doc/keynames/README.md

 ### 2.2.
 Other Escape Sequences

 We already know, that `/` and `\` have to be escaped in an Escaped Key Name.
-In addition two these to, there are a few more characters that have to be escaped.
+In addition to these two, there are a few more characters that have to be escaped.
 However, these additional characters may **only** be escaped at the start of a Key Name Part.

 The characters in question are: `.`, `#`, `%`, `@`.